taller2-grupo5-rostov-1c2022/messages-server/README.md

 - `HEROKU_EMAIL`: Account email
 - `HEROKU_API_KEY`: Account [API key](https://dashboard.heroku.com/account)

+## MongoDB

+This server uses [MongoDB](https://www.mongodb.com/) as its database.
+Set `MONGO_URL` as an environment variable and action secret to connect to the database.

 ## Firebase

 To access the database and storage, you'll need to generate a Firebase private key.